Who can enter

 We do accept joint entries.
 The prize will be split between each team member in the case of a winning joint entry.

-Shortlisted entrants will be notified in April 2019.
-Shortlisted entrants and their tutors will be invited to attend an award event in London in May 2019, where the winners will be announced.
+The Batsford Prize is judged by industry professionals.
+Shortlisted entrants will be notified in April 2020.
+Shortlisted entrants and their tutors will be invited to attend an awards event in London in May 2020, where the winners will be announced.

 HOW WE USE YOUR DATA

 We reserve the right to publish shortlisted entrants’ works, name, course and college to promote the Batsford Prize.
 We will always include a credit.

 Your personal details will only be used for communicating with you about the award only, unless you opt in to receive the Batsford email newsletter.
 We will contact the tutor you have specified on your entry form about the award should you be shortlisted.